deeplearning-wisc/cider/README.md

 **Train from scratch**

-We provide sample scripts to triain from scratch.
+We provide sample scripts to train from scratch.
 Feel free to modify the hyperparameters and training configurations.

 ```
 sh scripts/train_cider_cifar10.sh